nahomtefera/udacity_datastructures_algorithms/P1/Problem_1/explanation.md

         - List operations: O(5) => O(1)

   ### Space complexity
-    - Our cache has a space complexity of O(capacity) => O(n) as the required space will grow proportionally as we increase capacity.
+    - Our cache has a space complexity of O(capacity) => O(n) as the required space will grow proportional to capacity.